Bringing Stories to the ICU

 Another project, funded by the Johns Hopkins Institute for Excellence in Education, is “Partnering with community members to design culturally sensitive goals of care communication training.”
 David Wu is the principal investigator, and co-investigators include Drs.
 Wright and Sloan, Drs.
 Chapla and Orozco from our Division, and several incredibly talented Medicine residents, Drs.
 Ekene Ojukwu, Amarpreet Ahluwalia, and Kamini Kuchinad.

-Our Team’s Recent Publications
+A Sample of Our Team’s Publications

 Clinical excellence in palliative care.
 (Wu, Wright) Am J Hosp Palliat Med.